 Mountain bike sizing has always been related to the ergonomic aspect of riding.
 That’s why mountain bikes are produced with different geometries to fit every single rider.

-It’s a common problem for novice riders to choose a wrong geometry for their body type, simply because they don’t know any better.
-Here I will try to explain and the ergonomics of the bike and how different geometries would affect the riding performance.
+It’s a common problem for novice riders to choose the wrong geometry for their body type, simply because they don’t know any better.
+Here I will try to explain the ergonomics of the bike and how different geometries would affect the riding performance.

 Note: There are different types of mountain bikes.
 Each riding discipline requires different geometries; The most common type is cross-country bikes, which is, for the most part, a bit more recreational, unless you take it to competitive levels.
 This article is mainly about cross-country mountain bike sizing.